 Never remove anything from diving sites and reefs; it is illegal to do so.

-The dive shops worth looking into are listed down below.
+The dive shops available are listed here:

 |(876) 617-2882||The vicinity of Jamaica|